quaderno/quaderno-api/source/includes/_receipts.md

 postal_code     | no                                         | String(255 chars).
 Available for updates
 items_attributes| **yes**                                    | Array of document items (check available attributes for document items below).
 No more than 200 items are allowed in a request.
 To add more use subsequent update requests.
-Maximum items per document are limited up to 1000 items. payment_method  | **yes**                                    | One of the following: `credit_card`, `cash`, `wire_transfer`, `direct_debit`, `check`, `promissory_note`, `iou`, `paypal` or `other` custom_metadata | no                                         | Key-value data.
+Maximum items per document are limited up to 1000 items. payment_method  | **yes**                                    | One of the following: `credit_card`, `cash`, `wire_transfer`, `direct_debit`, `check`, `promissory_note`, `iou`, `paypal` or `other` payment_processor  | no                                      | Payment processor that you used to process the payment. payment_processor_id  | no                                   | The `id` that the payment processor assigned to the payment. custom_metadata | no                                         | Key-value data.
 You can have up to 20 keys, with key names up to 40 characters long and values up to 500 characters long.

 <aside class="notice">